regine/meltmodel/contributing.md

     or add more changes we still can before we make our commit, but we will need the stage these changes too, with another
     ```git add``` command.
-  * *Commit* Once we're happy that we've assembled a commit
-  which reflects a logical collection of changes, and staged all
+  * *Commit* Once we've staged a collection of changes,
-  of those, we need to save these changes to the repository.
+  we need to save these changes to the repository.
   Simply type

             $ git commit
-  an editor will open, and you should enter a descriptive message
+  a text editor will open, and you should enter a descriptive message
   describing the changes made by this commit.
   If your message is sufficiently terse, you can enter it at the
   command line, with the ```-m``` option:

             $ git commit -m "Added skin temperature calculations."
   Now, if we check the status of the repository using ```git status```
-  we will see that those changes which we committed are no longer marked
+  we will see that the changes we committed are no longer marked
   as modified.

 4. __Make More Changes and Make More Commits__:
-  We can now happily edit away, making more changes as will.
+  We can now happily edit away, making more changes at will.
 Repeat
   steps 2 and 3 as needed, making new commits as you go.

 4. __Push Branch to Github__:
-  If you've made some changes, are are ready to share them, but
-  they aren't ready to be merged into the main release branch,
-  you can push them to Github in the branch that

   At some point you'll want to share you changes with others.
 If you
   have pulled the source from your own fork on Github this is
   as easy as